 - Blair Williams from Terminator Salvation is introduced dangling from a derelict pylon by her parachute.
 She tries to cut herself free, despite the large drop, but Marcus Wright grabs her before she can fall from her harness.

-- In The Crazies (The Remake) they find the long-dead skeletal remains of a pilot who had this problem after ejecting.
+- In The Crazies (2010) they find the long-dead skeletal remains of a pilot who had this problem after ejecting.

 - The Longest Day includes a scene where a paratrooper becomes snagged on a French church spire.
 This incident is based on one from the real world.